WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 add_action( 'wp_enqueue_scripts', 'myfirsttheme_scripts' );
 ```

-### Create the templates and template parts

-WordPress requires themes to include an index.php file.
+Create an index.php file.
 This file is used as a fallback if the theme is activated when full site editing is not enabled.
-Create an empty index.php file inside your main folder.

-Inside the block-template folder, create an index.html file.
+You may leave the file empty for this tutorial.

+### Creating the templates and template parts

-Create two empty template parts called footer.html and header.html and place them inside the block-template-parts folder.
+Create two template parts called footer.html and header.html and place them inside the block-template-parts folder.

-Open the index.html file and add the following code to include the two template parts:
+You can leave the files empty for now.

+Inside the block-templates folder, create an index.html file.

+In index.html, include the template parts by adding two HTML comments.

+The HTML comments starts with `wp:template-part` which is the name of the template-part block type.
+Inside the curly brackets are two keys and their values: The slug of the template part, and the theme name.

 ```
 <!-- wp:template-part {"slug":"header","theme":"myfirsttheme"} /-->

 <!-- wp:template-part {"slug":"footer","theme":"myfirsttheme"} /-->
 ```

 If you used a different theme name, adjust the value for the theme key.

+Eventually, you will be able to create and combine templates and template parts directly in the site editor.

 ### Experimental-theme.json -Global styles

-The purpose of the experimental-theme.json is to make it easier to style blocks.
+The purpose of the experimental-theme.json file is to make it easier to style blocks by setting defaults.

 It is used to:
- * Create CSS variables that can be used to style blocks both on the front and in the editor.
+ * Create CSS variables (also called CSS custom properties) that can be used to style blocks both on the front and in the editor.
  * Set global styles.
  * Set styles for individual block types.